Support the Vision: A Glimpse into the Paleophenomenological Imagination

 In addition, I will be opening the door to this alchemical lab that is my research, offering a glimpse into its ongoing development.

 I am very grateful to Creswell Crags Museum & Heritage Centre [www.creswell-crags.org.uk] for giving me this opportunity to present paleophenomenology and my PhD research.
-Pls, consider supporting them via their Patreon www.patreon.com/CreswellCrags where you will be able to also watch the Q&A of this very talk
+Pls, consider supporting them via their Patreon www.patreon.com/CreswellCrags where you will also be able to watch the Q&A of this very talk

 top of page